EXTENSIONS

 Performance Testing

 Reuse your Karate functional tests as Gatling performance tests.
 Validate API correctness under load with full response assertions, not just status codes.
-Write load models in Java or Scala while keeping all test logic in Karate.
+Load models are written in Java; all test logic stays in Karate.

 On this page: